Cardiff Bus: Fleet

 As of September 2022, the fleet consists of 198 vehicles, all of which are low floor.
 Single deck vehicles dominate the fleet, accounting for 90.7% of the overall fleet.
 Since 2013, 90 brand new vehicles have been purchased, with the most recent being delivered in November and December 2021.

-On the double deck side of the fleet, of which there are 31 vehicles, ten high capacity Alexander Dennis Enviro400s joined the fleet in 2015, a further 10 have arrived on loan between August 2022 and January 2023.
+On the double deck side of the fleet, of which there are 20 vehicles, ten high capacity Alexander Dennis Enviro400s joined the fleet in 2015, a further 10 have arrived on loan between August 2022 and January 2023 but have now left the fleet.
 Prior to the delivery of the former, thirteen East Lancs Olympus bodied Scania N230UDs entered service in 2007 but have now all been withdrawn.
 In 2022, 8 second-hand N230UD Scania Omnidekka buses were purchased from Nottingham City Transport.

 The most common single deck type was the Pointer-bodied Alexander Dennis/Dennis/TransBus Dart SLF, with 72 vehicles of three different lengths in the fleet, although these have now all been sold or withdrawn.
 The second most common type is the Scania OmniCity, with 43 in total.
 Nineteen of the OmniCitys were of the articulated variant but these have now all been withdrawn.

 The Alexander Dennis Enviro200 also dominates, with 40 examples in the fleet, including ten with the "MMC" body with 4 others arriving on long-term loan in 2021.
 The Mercedes-Benz Citaro has become the large number of single deck type in recent years, with 53 Citaros in service as of October 2022, with 12 second-hand examples arriving from Bus Vannin in 2021.
-Operated in smaller numbers are the 7 Wright Solar bodied Scania K230UBs, with a further 6 arriving second-hand arriving from Go South Coast in 2021.
+Operated in smaller numbers are the 7 Wright Solar bodied Scania K230UBs, with a further 6 arriving second-hand arriving from Go South Coast in 2021, however these have now all been withdrawn.

 In May 2021, it was announced that the company has ordered 36 battery-electric Yutong E12 single decker buses.
 These started arriving in November 2021 and have been introduced mainly on routes 27, 44, 45, 49 and 50.
+19 more arrived in early 2024 to bring the type to a total of 55 in all, 8 of these are branded for routes 17 & 18.